Sage and Sparrow Conservation Area

 Please tread lightly on these lands.
 No camping, fires or vehicles are permitted in this sensitive conservation area.

-The Sage and Sparrow Conservation Area supports many iconic South Okanagan species and the fragile habitat on which they depend:
+The Sage and Sparrow Conservation Area supports many iconic South Okanagan species and the fragile habitat that the depend on:

 Habitats: native bluebunch wheatgrass and sagebrush grasslands, trembling aspen gullies, rugged terrain, wetlands, Ponderosa pine and Douglas-fir forests